 During a vacation to Colorado and out West in 2011, one of my dearest friends introduced me to Dave Ramsey and we talked about debt, and dared to dream what it would be like to have no payments.
 It was after we got home that we had some serious conversations about money, goals and life.
 We made a choice to stop reacting to life and instead make some hard decisions that would help us in the long run.
 We knew that someday we wanted the best of both worlds, not the home and a cabin but instead a home where we could live like we were at the cabin.
 We set the intention and we got to work; that first year we sold the land, the camper, the atv, the trucks, extra furniture and everything we could think of.
 Doing all of that also allowed me to continue to work part time and be home more to help raise the kids.
 It was a win-win.

 Years before, after I was going through my divorce I remember feeling so hopeless financially.
 I remembered sitting at the kitchen table with my dad and I was crying my eyes out.
 I had just gotten a notice that my credit card with an $11k balance was raising my interest rate to 33%.
 As a single mom at the time I was panicked.
 I couldn’t see out of the 10’s of thousands of dollars of consumer debt I was left with after that world came crashing down on me.
 From that hopelessness I filed for bankruptcy.
 I justified it in my mind and at interest rates of greater than 30% at the time on all my credit cards I had paid my original balances plus some but because of all the interest I couldn’t seem to gain ground.
 I filed and felt like I got a new start.
 The ironic thing.. even the day after filing bankruptcy I still was never debt free.
-There were still student loans and other things I was still paying on.
+There were still student loans, a lifestyle that was too much, and other things I was still paying on.

 Fast forward back now to 2012 and the hubby and I were in the midst of working to pay things off then our main car broke down.
 Note – this is was a defining moment for us looking back – We chose to let that car sit for a bit while we figured out how to fix it and we went out and we finance a newer one.
 Eventually we fixed up the first and sold it for a loss.
 This cycle went on for the next couple years.
 2 steps forward one step back.